310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehehe, that is because Chiaki is more spoiled than you would expect.
+fufufu, that is because Chiaki is more spoiled than you would expect.

 But it looks like things will be okay, since it seems like you are protecting him.